Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 <h3>Usecases</h3>

-<p>This is a place, where most of the business logic should be extracted - almost everything that would be in models, according to "skinny controllers, far models".
+<p>This is a place where most of the business logic should be extracted - almost everything that would be in models, according to "skinny controllers, far models".
 The benefits of using usecase objects / service objects are great - they area easy to undestand and maintain, testing is simple and don't lead to unexpected actions (like the ones I pointed out in callbacks).
-Let's take a look again at the user registration process from form object, the implementation of UserRegistration could be following:</p>
+Let's take a look again at the user registration process from form object, the implementation of <code>UserRegistration</code> could be following:</p>

 ``` ruby